yuanshunning/pickit-docs/docs/documentation/picking/index.rst

 This section explains how to prevent collisions when picking objects with a robot.
 Objects that will not be picked because of collision constraints will be labeled as unpickable and not sent to the robot.
-In the Pick-it web interface, unpickable objects are displayed orange in the Objects view and the `detection grid <https://support.pickit3d.com/article/167-the-pick-it-detection-grid>`__.
+In the Pickit web interface, unpickable objects are displayed orange in the Objects view and the `detection grid <https://support.pickit3d.com/article/167-the-pick-it-detection-grid>`__.